realworldocaml/book/en/maps-and-hashtables.md

 way that polymorphic compare does.

 <note>
-<title>The difference between `=` and `==`, and `phys_equal` in Core</title>
+<title> `=`, `==`, and `phys_equal` </title>

 If you come from a C/C++ background, you'll probably reflexively use `==` to test two values for equality.
 In OCaml, the `==` operator tests for *physical* equality while the `=` operator tests for *structural* equality.

 The physical equality test will match if two data structures have precisely the same pointer in memory.
 Two data structures that have identical contents but are constructed separately will not match using `==`.

 The `=` structural equality operator recursively inspects each field in the two values and tests them individually for equality.
 Crucially, if your data structure is cyclical (that is, a value recursively points back to another field within the same structure), the `=` operator will never terminate, and your program will hang!
 You therefore must use the physical equality operator or write a custom comparison function when comparing recursive values.

 It's quite easy to mix up the use of `=` and `==`, so Core disables the `==` operator and provides the more explicit `phys_equal` function instead.
-You'll see a type error if you use `==` anywhere in code that uses opens the Core standard module.
+You'll see a type error if you use `==` anywhere in code that opens `Core.Std`.

 ```ocaml
 # open Core.Std;;